 I bought mine from Adorama.
 Adorama also offers a kit with the 24-105 IS.
-Amazon also sells it, who also sells the kit, and you can get all the versions at J&R as well.
+Amazon also sells it, who also sells the kit.
 My biggest source of support for this free website is when you use those or any of these links when you get anything, regardless of the country in which you live.
 It helps me keep adding to this free website when you get your things through these links — but I receive nothing for my efforts if you buy elsewhere.
 Thanks for your support!
 Ken.

 Moonrise Over Mono Lake, 18 October 2013.
 Canon 5D Mark III, Canon EF 16-35mm f/2.8 L II at 21mm, f/8 for two minutes, Canon RS-80M3 remote cord with lock used to hold-open the shutter in Bulb. bigger. more.

 NEW: Sample Photographs from California's Eastern Sierra 17 January 2014